-Nuremberg is a very old city that dates back nearly 1,000 years.
+Nuremberg is a beautiful city that dates back nearly 1,000 years.
 The most recent events, however, left their mark on the entire city and can still be seen throughout the city today.

-In World War II, Hitler felt Nuremberg was the perfect city to stage the Nazi Party rallies that attracted upwards of a million people at the height of the war.
+In World War II, Hitler felt Nuremberg was the perfect place to stage the Nazi Party rallies that attracted upwards of a million people at the height of the war.
 They were held every September and lasted for a week.
-Typical events included drinking and merriment in celebration of Hitler, as well as ceremonies to commemorate the dead.

 After the war the Nuremberg Trials were held.
 Thirteen trials were carried out for crimes against humanity, crimes against peace, and war crimes and included judges from the US and Britain.